dreslan/tonycoppola.net/content/about/_index.md

 draft: false
 ---

+I'm a technologist and generally curious person.
+I often go down rabbit holes and talk my friends and family into frustration when actively researhing a new topic.
+I created this website as another outlet for my curiousity.

-I'm a technologist with a growing interest in the field of AI safety and alignment.
+Recently, I've had a growing interest in the field of AI safety and alignment.

 To motivate this interest, consider the following quote by Nick Bostrom: